ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 A display server coordinates input and output of an operating system.
 Most Linux|GNU distributions today use the X server.
 Ubuntu Touch does not use X, but a new display server called Mir.
-This means standard X apps are not directly compatible with Ubuntu Touch.
+This means standard X applications are not directly compatible with Ubuntu Touch.
 A compatibility layer called XMir resolves this.
 Libertine relies on XMir to display desktop apps.